NLnetLabs/unbound/doc/unbound.conf.rst

         For AAAA queries it unconditionally returns NODATA.
         Useful in cases when there is a need to explicitly force all apps to use IPv4 protocol and avoid any queries to IPv6.

+    @@UAHL@unbound.conf.local-zone.type@block_a_wdata@@
+        Like :ref:`block_a<unbound.conf.local-zone.type.block_a>`, but
+        uses local data if present.
+        If there is local data that is returned, and it acts like transparent.
+        For A queries it returns NODATA.

+    @@UAHL@unbound.conf.local-zone.type@block_aaaa_wdata@@
+        Like :ref:`block_aaaa<unbound.conf.local-zone.type.block_aaaa>`, but
+        uses local data if present.
+        If there is local data that is returned, and it acts like transparent.
+        For AAAA queries it returns NODATA.

     @@UAHL@unbound.conf.local-zone.type@always_refuse@@
         Like :ref:`refuse<unbound.conf.local-zone.type.refuse>`, but ignores